-Guyana opposition pleased with CCJ ruling
+Guyana Opposition pleased with CCJ ruling

-GEORGETOWN, Guyana (CMC) – The main opposition People's Progressive Party/Civic (PPP/C) today welcomed the ruling of the Trinidad-based Caribbean Court of Justice (CCJ) that threw out a ruling by the Court of Appeal with regards to the disputed March 2 regional and general elections.
+GEORGETOWN, Guyana (CMC) — The main Opposition People's Progressive Party/Civic (PPP/C) has welcomed the ruling of the Trinidad-based Caribbean Court of Justice (CCJ) that threw out a ruling by the Court of Appeal with regards to the disputed March 2 regional and general elections.

-“I hope President David Granger listened carefully to the ruling of the Caribbean Court of Justice... there is no excuse because he has heard the court make it clear the chief elections officer (Kevin Lowenfield) must act lawfully and they invalidated his fraudulent report,” Opposition Leader Bharrat Jagdeo said.
+“I hope President David Granger listened carefully to the ruling of the Caribbean Court of Justice and he now will know he has no excuse for the shenanigans that (Joseph) Harmon and others have been practising.
+There is no excuse because he has heard the court made it clear the chief elections officer [Kevin Lowenfield] must act lawfully and they invalidated his fraudulent report,” Opposition Leader Bharrat Jagdeo said.

-The five-member panel headed by President Justice Adrian Saunders said that the Court of Appeal in Georgetown had no jurisdiction to hear the matter that had been filed by private citizen Eslyn David.
+The five-member CCJ panel, headed by its president, Justice Adrian Saunders, said that the Court of Appeal in Georgetown had no jurisdiction to hear the matter that had been filed by private citizen Eslyn David.

+“The finality clause in article 177(4) was inoperable and under the laws of Guyana this Court had jurisdiction to hear and determine the application by [Mohamed Irfaan] Ali and Jagdeo and to set aside the decision of the Court of Appeal.

 Jagdeo told reporters after the ruling that he and the party had been “vindicated' in its decision to appeal the ruling by the Court of Appeal.